Fort Wayne, Indiana

 - Fort Wayne is called the “City of the Churches,” having almost 400 churches!

 - Fort Wayne and John Wayne are both named after the famous General “Mad” Anthony Wayne.

 - Johnny Appleseed (whose real name was John Chapman), the folk hero, is buried in Fort Wayne (there is even an annual Johnny Appleseed festival).

 - Men in Fort Wayne are prohibited from standing in a bar.
 Seriously, it’s one of those old laws.

-The History Center is in Fort Wayne’s old City Hall and home to Allen County-Fort Wayne Historical Society.
+The History Center is in Fort Wayne’s old City Hall and is home to the Allen County-Fort Wayne Historical Society.
 The historical society was formed in 1921 and serves to preserve the history and heritage of Allen County.
-There are more than 32,000 artifacts, 20,000 photos, and eight jail cells in the basement.
+Over 32,000 artifacts, 20,000 photos, and eight jail cells are in the basement.
 Pretty interesting, huh?

-The Salomon Farm Park is a historical farm with a 1930s theme, operated by the Fort Wayne Parks and Rec department.
-Visitors are welcome to tour the historical buildings, walk through the trails and wetlands, greet the animals, or pick flowers in the sunflower fields (during the appropriate months).
+The Salomon Farm Park is a historic farm with a 1930s theme, operated by the Fort Wayne Parks and Rec department.
+Visitors can tour the historic buildings, walk through the trails and wetlands, greet the animals, or pick flowers in the sunflower fields (during the appropriate months).
 Also, be sure to check out the covered bridge and take a hayride while you are there!

 Hours: Daily 6 am – 11 pm.
 Admission: FREE (there are additional fees for picking flowers, hayrides, and other various activities)